Skip to main content

 Robles v.
 Domino's Pizza LLC, 913 F.3d 898 (9th Cir.)
 (2019)

 "A blind plaintiff sued Eyebobs over website inaccessibility despite the site running an accessiBe overlay.
-The case settled by consent decree requiring the U.S. portion of the website be made accessible within 24 months, plus an accessibility coordination team, a published accessibility policy, regular reviews, training, and retention of an accessibility consultant."
+The case settled by consent decree requiring the U.S. portion of the website be made accessible within three years (with provision for extensions to four or five years), plus an accessibility coordination team, a published accessibility policy, regular reviews, training, and retention of an accessibility consultant."

 Murphy v.
 Eyebobs LLC, W.D.
 Pa.
 (2021)